lifting-bits/grr/README.md

 ![GRR is pronounced with two fists in the air](grr-logo2.png)

 GRR is an x86 to amd64 binary translator.
-GRR was created to emulate and fuzzer DECREE challenge binaries.
+GRR was created to emulate and fuzz DECREE challenge binaries.

 #### Features